Binarization Trees and Random Number Generation: Abstract

 \section{Abstract}

-{\em Extracting procedures\/} produce unbiased random bits from biased coin flips. {\em Binarizations\/} take inputs from an $m$-faced dice and produce bit sequences to be fed into a (binary) extracting procedure to obtain random bits, and this can be done in an entropy-preserving manner, without loss of information.
-Such a procedure has been proposed by Zhou and Bruck~\cite{DBLP:journals/corr/abs-1209-0726}.
-We discuss a family of such entropy-preserving processes that we call {\em complete binarizations}.
+An {\em $m$-extracting procedure\/} produces unbiased random bits from a loaded dice with $m$ faces.
+A {\em binarization\/} takes inputs from an $m$-faced dice and produce bit sequences to be fed into a (binary) extracting procedure to obtain random bits.
+Thus, binary extracting procedures give rise to an $m$-extracting procedure via a binarization.
+An entropy-preserving binarization is to be called {\em complete,\/} and such a procedure has been proposed by Zhou and Bruck.
+We show that there exist complete binarizations in abundance as naturally arising from binary trees with $m$ leaves.
+The well-known {\em leaf entropy theorem\/} and a closely related structure lemma play important roles in the arguments.